 As an orchestral concert soloist, Cherry Duke has performed at major venues such as Carnegie Hall and Avery Fisher Hall.
 She has been a featured soloist in such repertoire as Bach’s B-Minor Mass, St. John and St. Matthew Passions and Weihnachts-Oratorium, Beethoven’s Ninth Symphony, Mass in C and Choral Fantasy, Duruflé’s Requiem, Falla’s El Amor Brujo, Handel’s Messiah, several Haydn masses, Mendelssohn’s Elijah, Mozart’s Vesperes Solennes and Grand Mass in C, Rossini’s Stabat Mater, Saint-Saëns’ Christmas Oratorio, Vaughan-Williams’ Hodie and Magnificat, and most recently, Respighi’s Lauda per la Nativitá del Signore.

-As a teacher and clinician, Cherry has served on the voice faculty of Bay View Music Festival and Innovative Music Camps.
-She has given master classes at University of Texas El Paso, Indiana Wesleyan University, Bethany College, Salisbury University and the University of Alabama.
+As a teacher and clinician, Cherry has served on the voice faculty of Bay View Music Festival, Innovative Music Camps and Clear Creek Music Festival.
+She has given master classes at University of Texas El Paso, Indiana Wesleyan University, Bethany College, Salisbury University, Northeastern University and the University of Alabama.
 In the fall of 2015, she joined the music faculty at the University of Texas at El Paso where she teaches voice and directs Opera UTEP.

 A Texas native, Duke graduated summa cum laude from Texas Woman’s University.
 She received her graduate degree in Opera Performance from The Hartt School at the University of Hartford.
 Cherry Duke is a member of Sigma Alpha Iota, the American Guild of Musical Artists and Actor’s Equity Association.